lisaoude/artist-guesser/README.md

 **S** - Should haves
 _These features are wanted, but not necessary for a usable product_
+- [ ] Put own messages on the right side of the chat
 - [ ] Randomize order of artworks
 - [ ] Set up point system
 - [ ] Set up scoreboard